erstan/ceval/README.md

 </table>

 ## Supported expressions
-Any valid combination of the following operators and functions with floating point numbers as operands can be parsed by <b>ceval</b>.
+Any valid combination of the following operators and functions, with floating point numbers as operands can be parsed by <b>ceval</b>.
 Parenthesis can be used to override the default operator precedences.

 * Arithematic operators

 `+` (addition), `-` (subtraction), `*` (multiplication), `/` (division), `%` (modulo), `^` (exponentiation), `\` (quotient), `!` (factorial)